by Marco Corvaglia

 And here's another one, which shoots the rising of the sun in the Californian Death Valley (but there is an embarrassingly wide choice of these photos, as we shall see):

 Now let us turn to examine films allegedly related to solar pulsations.

 In fact, examples of registration of an apparent solar pulsation, even outside of any religious context, are innumerable, in video from around the world.
-These are also very recent films, therefore made with the same modern technology that has surely been used in Medjugorje.
 We shall see several examples on this same page.